jofus101/jofus101.github.io/_posts/2015-04-16-inertia-is-hard.md

 So I encourage you to go out and fail.
 You get to decide what kind of life you live.
 In life, as in love, if it's not a resounding [fuck yes, it's a no](http://markmanson.net/fuck-yes).

-Lighten your life, it helps with inertia.

-Take comfort in the fact that we're all gonna die and live a little :)
+Lighten your life and take comfort in the fact that we're all gonna die, it helps with the inertia.